School Uniform and Equipment

 It is our policy that all students should wear uniform when attending school, or when participating in a school-organised event outside normal school hours this :

 • promotes a sense of pride in the school;

-- engenders a sense of community and belonging towards the school;
+• engenders a sense of community and belonging towards the school;

-- is practical and smart;
+• is practical and smart;

-- identifies the students with the school;
+• identifies the students with the school;

-- prevents students from coming to school in fashion clothes that could be distracting in class;
+• prevents students from coming to school in fashion clothes that could be distracting in class;

 • makes students feel equal to their peers in terms of appearance;

 • is regarded as suitable wear for school and good value for money by most parents;

-- is designed with health and safety in mind.
+• is designed with health and safety in mind.

-Our uniform consists of Primary (purple) and secondary (navy blue) sweatshirt and polo shirt with logo available from the school.
-Cardigans are also available with our logo on.
-Black trousers or jogging pants.
-Black long shorts.
+Uniform available from other sources: Primary/Secondary- Black trousers or black jogging pants.
+Black long shorts, preferably tailored.
 Black knee length skirt.
-Black shoes or trainers.
+Black shoes or trainers, some logo/ colour allowed but must be mostly black.
 Coats should be provided in cold weather.
-Hoodies are not permitted in school and will be kept by the tutor until the end of the day.
+Hoodies, other than our uniform ones, are not permitted in school and will be kept by the tutor until the end of the day.

 Sixth Form students do not wear uniform.
 They are expected to dress in comfortable appropriate clothing.